 The Bloody Cross Roads derives from literary critic and public intellectual Lionel Trilling’s book, The Liberal Imagination.
 The full quote reads, “the bloody cross roads where literature and politics meet.”
 When I began this project, I considered it important to attach a literary quality to my writing because literature is my passion, and it is through the humanities that we can gain better sensitivity to and empathy for one another.
 Such an outlook may enable us to repair the ills of our society, such as a for-profit healthcare system that murders 45,000 Americans a year and forces a million others to go bankrupt.

-My goal is to explain through my work how state/corporate power controls our society and is destroying civilization, and why we must radically change our attitudes towards the political system and mass media.
+My goal is to explain through my work how state/corporate power controls our society and is destroying civilization, and why we must radically change our attitudes towards the political/economic system and mass media.
 In addition to covering current issues as they unfold, many articles I write rely on authoritative sources to discuss broader issues, such as American empire and corporate abuse, others analyze bias/propaganda in the mass media, and many are interview-based pieces designed to personalize and dramatize the horrifying costs of unfettered corporate capitalism.

 As someone who does not specialize in any area of expertise, I seek to show how any lay person can come to know the truth about all the major issues by consulting authoritative sources.
 You don’t need to be a climate expert to know climate change is real, for example; all you have to do is read what the climate scientists have to say (and be able to distinguish between true experts and those paid off by the fossil fuel industry).
 The purpose of this blog is to provide the public with a resource for education.

 To See Through the Deceit